njpeterson438/precision-ag-work-order-report-s3-lambda-glue-pipeline/README.md

 - Customize the argument key (`--INPUT_FILE`) if your Glue job uses a different name

 See [`lambda_function.py`](lambda_function.py) for the full implementation.

+## Sample Event: S3 Trigger Format

+The file `event_sample.json` provides an example of the payload structure sent by S3 when a new file is uploaded.
+This is useful for testing the Lambda function locally or understanding how the pipeline is triggered.

+Update the `bucket.name` and `object.key` fields to reflect your specific use case.